HDFGroup/hdf5/utils/vfd_swmr/README.md

        <ud_path> is the path of the updater files including the directory.
 This will typically be in an NFS mounted file system.

 Options:
-    -a --skip_aux:       Exit if VDS across multiple file is being enabled (to be implented in the future).
+    -a --skip_aux:       Exit if VDS across multiple file is being enabled (to be implemented in the future).
     -c --vfd_config:     Quoted string containing the configuration string for the VFD stack to be used.
 Default: sec2 -l --log_file:       Path to the log file.
 Default: no log file.
     -m --md_chksum_path: Path to the file containing the checksum values for testing purpose.